tcnlab/maxlikespy/readme.md

 ## Adding custom models

-New models should be added to models.py and inherit Model base class as well as implement all parent methods.
+New models should be added to models.py and inherit the Model base class as well as implement all parent methods.
 A model, "Time", consisting of a guassian firing field in addition to a constant firing field is provided for example.

 ## Built With